10050 Cielo Drive

 10050 Cielo Drive was the street address of a former luxury home in Benedict Canyon, in the west-central part of the Beverly Crest neighborhood of Los Angeles, bordering Beverly Hills, where three members of the Manson Family committed the Tate murders in 1969.

-The property had a main residence, guest house, pool, and 2-story garage.
-The main house had been occupied by various famous Hollywood and music industry figures.
-In 1994, both houses were demolished and a new house was constructed on the site, and the street address was changed to 10066 Cielo Drive.
+The property had a main residence, a guest house, a pool, and a 2-story garage.
+The main house was occupied by various famous Hollywood and music industry figures.
+In 1994, both houses were demolished, and a new house was constructed on the site.
+The street address was subsequently changed to 10066 Cielo Drive.

 Architecture

 The original house was designed by Arthur W. Hawes in 1941 and completed in 1942 for French actress Michèle Morgan.
 It was similar to the house which sat on its own plateau directly below 10050, 10048 Cielo Drive, which was often called the Twin House.

 The French country-style structure was located on 3 acre, and included a private drive on Cielo Drive in Benedict Canyon, an area west of Hollywood in the Santa Monica Mountains that overlooks Beverly Hills and Bel Air.
 The hillside structure faced east and was surrounded by thick pine and flowering cherry trees.

 According to official documents with the Los Angeles Department of Building and Safety, the architect of record for this home was Arthur W. Hawes (1873–1951).
 The builder was J.F.
 Wadkins Corp.